 Acceleration and Power

-The 2013 Acura TL comes with a 280-horsepower, 3.5-liter V6 engine, which is paired with a six-speed automatic transmission and front-wheel drive.
-TL SH-AWD models get a 305-horsepower, 3.7-liter V6 and all-wheel drive.
-A six-speed manual transmission is available on SH-AWD models, while all automatic models get a manual mode with steering wheel-mounted paddle shifters.
-The EPA reports that the 2013 Acura TL gets up to 20/29 mpg city/highway, which is a bit low for the class.
+The 2014 Acura TL comes with a 280-horsepower, 3.5-liter V6 engine, which is paired with a six-speed automatic transmission.
+TL SH-AWD models get a 305-horsepower, 3.7-liter V6.
+A six-speed manual transmission is a no-cost option on SH-AWD models with the Technology package.
+The EPA reports that the base 2014 Acura TL gets 20/29 mpg city/highway, which is a bit low for the class.
+Opting for SH-AWD and the manual transmission reduces fuel economy.
 Rivals like the Audi A4, Lexus ES 350 and Volvo S60 all use less fuel.

-- "The all-wheel drive puts the power to the pavement without drama.
-The manual transmission is a delight, providing slick shifts and an easy-to-modulate clutch." -- Consumer Guide
+- "The manual transmission is a delight, providing slick shifts and an easy-to-modulate clutch." -- Consumer Guide (2013)

 Handling and Braking